wbdevops/pet-projects/bash/word_replacer/README.md

 ```
 ### Requirements:
 ```
-Open the terminal.
-Go to the directory where you want to execute your script.
+- Open the terminal.
+Go to the directory where you want to execute your script
-Create a file with .sh extension.
+- Create a file with .sh extension
-Write the script in the file using an editor.
+- Write the script in the file using an editor
-Make the script executable with command chmod +x <fileName>.
+- Make the script executable with command chmod +x <fileName>
-Run the script using ./<fileName>.
+- Run the script using ./<fileName>
 ```